 Lack of Time Safety Talk

-There are many different sources of pressure individuals face at work for getting the job done.
-Time, or the lack of it, is a major driver in whether or not workers feel that they need to rush to get a job complete.
+There are many different sources of pressure individuals face at work to get the job done.
+Time, or the lack of it, is a major driver in whether or not workers feel that they need to rush to get a job completed.
 It is important to plan work accordingly to avoid having to rush work tasks.

 Sources of Time Pressures on the Job

 There are many reasons why there is not enough time to get work done or at least the perception that there is a lack of time.
 Some reasons to consider:

 - Poor preplanning- A lack of planning is a major factor in whether or not employees have to rush to get work done.
 Poor preplanning leads to a huge number of issues on the job and often results in safety-related shortcuts.

 - Unrealistic deadlines- Related to poor preplanning, unrealistic deadlines put unnecessary pressure on workers to perform.
 When deadlines force workers to rush, incidents and injuries are bound to occur over time.